Heart failure - what to ask your doctor

 - Is my blood pressure normal?
 What is my cholesterol, and do l need to take medicines for it?

 - Is it okay to be sexually active?
-Is it safe to use sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis) if I’m a man?
+Is it safe to use sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis) for erection problems?

-Last reviewed 2/23/2011 by David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Last reviewed 2/10/2013 by David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Also reviewed by A.D.A.M.
+Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.